 At first it was easy.
 I was a lawyer.
 He was an engineer.
 We made roughly the same salary.
 But then I decided to temporarily move to Colorado to help run a CBD legalization campaign.

 I took a pay cut because it was exhilarating to be a part of history.
 But exhilaration doesn’t pay two rents.
-That’s when we started using budgeting software — we used Mint, but there are several similar options — to track our expenses.
+That’s when we started using budgeting software — though you can opt for any program you wish, the HerMoney fan favorite is YouNeedABudget (YNAB).